-Green Earth Cannabis shall comply with applicable state and local laws, bylaws, rules, regulations and orders applicable to the licensing and operation of the Facility on the Premises, such provisions being incorporated herein by reference.
-Green Earth Cannabis shall be responsible for obtaining all necessary licenses, permits, and approvals required for the performance of renovation or construction of the Premises.
+Grass Taps shall comply with applicable state and local laws, bylaws, rules, regulations and orders applicable to the licensing and operation of the Facility on the Premises, such provisions being incorporated herein by reference.
+Grass Taps shall be responsible for obtaining all necessary licenses, permits, and approvals required for the performance of renovation or construction of the Premises.